OCRaP Logo

 3. Waste Heat Rights: Municipalities grant TEN operators the “Right of First Refusal” to capture waste heat from sewers, data centers, and subway tunnels.

-• New York (Utility Thermal Energy Network and Jobs Act): Passed in 2022, this law explicitly authorizes utilities to own and operate thermal networks, preserving union jobs (pipefitters) while transitioning off gas.
+• New York Thermal Energy Networks (Passed 2022): This law explicitly authorizes utilities to own and operate thermal networks, preserving union jobs (pipefitters) while transitioning off gas.
+Details available from NYSERDA.

 • Framingham, Massachusetts: The local utility (Eversource) installed a neighborhood geothermal loop connecting homes, a fire station, and low-income housing, proving the “gas-to-geo” transition works.